hypercube1024/firefly/_docs/http-server-and-client.md

 }
 ```

-The HTTP server uses the **ctx.getPart** to get content of multi-part format and the client uses the **httpclient.addFilePart** to upload content using multi-part format.
+The HTTP server uses the **ctx.getPart** to get the content of multi-part format, and the client uses the **httpclient.addFilePart** to upload content using multi-part format.